Rebedding, Refinishing, and Joinery

 Interior Rennovation

 The sink in the galley and the sink in the forward cabin vanity are both corroded.
 This seems to be strictly a cosmetic issue as neither currently leak.
-The shower fixture is cheap and looks that way.
+The shower fixture is cheap and looks cheap.
 These will be upgraded to better quality plumbing fixtures.

 Ice box replacement